coilysiren/blog/templates/posts/intern-problems.md

 <blockquote class="twitter-tweet" data-conversation="none" lang="en"><p><a href="https://twitter.com/aredridel">@aredridel</a> ok.
 Just gonna create an autobuilder.
 No problem.</p>&mdash; lynn_cyrin.py (@lynncyrin) <a href="https://twitter.com/lynncyrin/statuses/476337912666005504">June 10, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-<readmore></readmore>

 So I've had a sort of um... engaging time recently.
 Complex programming.
 Big problems.
 Stack overflow regex searches.
 The whole nine yards.
 I want to try to convey my experience to you all, as its been very interesting and enjoyable and I'd just love to share.
 Now this originally was going to be a blog post that I wrote up from scratch for this very purpose but I figured a microblog aggregration thing (i.e. I'm going to link to my twitter a lot) was a better idea.
 Get my raw feelings, from the heat of the moment!
-So without any further delay...
+So without any further delay...<readmore/>

 #### Stanza 1, "Vim"